cjantonelli/software/README.md

 ### burn

-    //  burn t cpu seconds on c cores while holding m GB virtual memory
+    //  burn s cpu seconds on each of t threads while holding m GB virtual
-    //  of which r% is resident
+    // memory of which r% is resident

 You build this code with something like